Tips for repotting succulents, as well as a quick and easy method for giving new terracotta pots a weathered or aged look.

 More Outdoor Paint and Build-it Projects

-You’re going to love these ideas by some of my blogger friends.
+You’re going to love these creative ideas by some of my blogger friends.
 Be sure to stop by and say HELLO.
 We love comments and shares!

 Patio Dining Set Makeover by Craftberry Bush